-The message property is a human-readable description of the error.
+The message data property of an Error instance is a human-readable description of the error.

 Description